MiladMokhtaridoost/Signature/Pipeline/Community_Detection/README.md

 #### Input Data

 To perform CD, we utilized the interaction frequency (including cis and trans) from cooler of our compendium of 62 individual Hi-C datasets (as detailed in the paper) for each interaction.
+WE have also analyzed different subsets (male, female, cardiovascular cells) of full compendium.

 #### Utilizing pycombo Algorithm